open-contracting/standard/docs/guidance/map/extensions.md

 All OCP extensions and many third-party extensions are documented in the [Extension Explorer](https://extensions.open-contracting.org/en/).
 The [standard development team](../../governance/index) decides which extensions are registered in the [Extension Registry](https://github.com/open-contracting/extension_registry#readme), which controls which extensions appear in the Extension Explorer.

-Extensions that follow the governance process are tagged as **Recommended** in the Extension Explorer.
-You are encouraged to consider whether you can collect and publish the data covered by recommended extensions.
+You are encouraged to consider using the extensions tagged as *Recommended* in the Extension Explorer.

 ## Using existing extensions